projectnessie/iceberg-catalog-migrator/README.md

 After input validation, users will receive a prompt message with the option to either abort or continue the operation.

 ```
+WARN  - User has not specified the table identifiers.
+Will be selecting all the tables from all the namespaces from the source catalog.
-Configured source catalog: HADOOP
+INFO  - Configured source catalog: SOURCE_CATALOG_HADOOP

-Configured target catalog: NESSIE
+INFO  - Configured target catalog: TARGET_CATALOG_NESSIE

-[WARNING]
+WARN  -
 	a) Executing catalog migration when the source catalog has some in-progress commits
 	can lead to a data loss as the in-progress commits will not be considered for migration.
 	So, while using this tool please make sure there are no in-progress commits for the source catalog.

 	b) After the migration, successfully migrated tables will be deleted from the source catalog
 	and can only be accessed from the target catalog.
-Are you certain that you wish to proceed, after reading the above warnings? (yes/no):
+INFO  - Are you certain that you wish to proceed, after reading the above warnings? (yes/no):
 ```

 If the user chooses to continue, additional information will be displayed on the console.

 ```
-Continuing...
+INFO  - Continuing...

-User has not specified the table identifiers.
-Selecting all the tables from all the namespaces from the source catalog.
-Collecting all the namespaces from source catalog...
-Collecting all the tables from all the namespaces of source catalog...
+INFO  - Identifying tables for migration ...

-Identified 1000 tables for migration.
+INFO  - Identified 1000 tables for migration.
-Started migration ...
+INFO  - Started migration ...

-Attempted Migration for 100 tables out of 1000
+INFO  - Attempted Migration for 100 tables out of 1000 tables.
-Attempted Migration for 200 tables out of 1000
+INFO  - Attempted Migration for 200 tables out of 1000 tables.
 .
 .
 .
-Attempted Migration for 900 tables out of 1000
+INFO  - Attempted Migration for 900 tables out of 1000 tables.
-Attempted Migration for 1000 tables out of 1000
+INFO  - Attempted Migration for 1000 tables out of 1000 tables.

-Finished migration ...
+INFO  - Finished migration ...

-Summary:
+INFO  - Summary:
-- Successfully migrated 1000 tables from HADOOP catalog to NESSIE catalog.
+INFO  - Successfully migrated 1000 tables from HADOOP catalog to NESSIE catalog.

-Details:
+INFO  - Details:
-- Successfully migrated these tables:
+INFO  - Successfully migrated these tables:
 [foo.tbl-1, foo.tbl-2, bar.tbl-4, bar.tbl-3, …, …,bar.tbl-1000]
 ```

 Please note that a log file will be created, which will print "successfully migrated table X" for every table migration,